The story of loan debt isn’t too often told.

 The federal government has very strong powers when it comes to getting their money back, which may include administrative wage garnish, an offset of federal and state income tax refunds, social security retirement, and disability benefit payments.

 There is NO reason a borrower should choose a default payment plan, as it’s normally higher than the monthly loan payment under income-based repayment or pay-as-you-earn repayment.

 Put another way, there is NO getting away from debt and NO financial benefit to defaulting and taking on a loan plan you can’t afford.

 3. Failure to understand loans.

-Understanding the difference is vital, and can even help the borrower choose the best repayment plan.
+Understanding the difference is vital and can help the borrower choose the best repayment plan.

 Interest rates on federal loans, for example, are set annually by a formula based on a 10-year plan.

-In order to understand repayment plans, it’s wise for students to compile a list of all their different loans, including the loan type, and interest rates.
+In order to understand repayment plans, it’s wise for students to compile a list of all their different loans, including the loan type and interest rates.